WDLI-TV: History

 Such was the curse of a typical independent UHF station in those times.
 The allure of taking paid religious programming was hard to resist.
 Beginning in 1974, WJAN added The PTL Club, a syndicated two-hour program originating (at the time) in Charlotte, North Carolina.
-ABC affiliate WAKR-TV (channel 23, now Ion Television O&O WVPX-TV) in Akron added The 700 Club to its daily schedule about the same time.
+ABC affiliate WAKR-TV in Akron added The 700 Club to its daily schedule about the same time.

 The relationship between the PTL organization and WJAN deepened.
 In August 1977, Janson sold WJAN to televangelist Jim Bakker, founder of the PTL Club.
 Under Bakker, WJAN adopted a near 24-hour-a-day Christian format (keeping local news programming), becoming the first commercial TV station in Ohio to adopt a 24-hour broadcast schedule.
 Programming was supplied from a wide variety of organizations, both local and national.

 In 1981, a satellite receive station was built at the studio-transmitter site.
 The PTL Satellite Network had recently launched.
 Being wholly owned by PTL, WJAN soon transitioned to satellite delivery of the majority of all programming.

 Bakker was forced to sell WJAN to the David Livingstone Missionary Foundation in December 1982; shortly afterward, its calls were changed to its current call letters, WDLI-TV.
 The station continued broadcasting the PTL Satellite Service full-time.
 Four years later, in March 1986, Livingstone sold WDLI to the Trinity Broadcasting Network (TBN).
 At that point, PTL programs were dropped in favor of TBN programming.
 On January 1, 2009, WDLI began to be carried on most Cleveland area cable providers.